nextcloud/documentation/developer_manual/app/appframework/tutorial.rst

 Wire everything together
 ------------------------
 The last thing that is left is to tell the application how the controller needs to be created.
-The App Framework makes heavy use of :doc:`../general/dependencyinjection` and provides an :doc:`IOC Container <container>`.
+The App Framework makes heavy use of :doc:`../general/dependencyinjection` and provides an :doc:`IoC Container <container>`.
 Inside this container, the controller needs to be created:

 :file:`dependencyinjection/dicontainer.php`